 This guide has been deprecated and is no longer being maintained.

 Many Linux server applications need to send email; cron jobs use mail services to deliver reports on jobs that have run, web applications require mail support for user registration functions, and other applications may need to send alerts via SMTP.
 This guide will help you install and configure the lightweight Exim MTA (Mail Transfer Agent) on your Ubuntu 11.04 (Natty) Linode.

 You’ll gain the ability to send mail from

-It is assumed that you’ve already followed the steps outlined in our getting started guide.
+It is assumed that you’ve already followed the steps outlined in our Setting Up and Securing a Compute Instance guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Make sure you’re logged into your Linode as “root” via SSH before proceeding.